jayggg/DPG/web/prismhex.md

 ![Image of mesh](figs/mesh7cylayer.png)

-In such cases, Netgen will attempt hexahedral element generation.
+In such cases, Netgen will attempt hexahedral element generation at the intersection, match it with prisms surrounding it, and transition to tetrahedral mesh using **pyramidal** elements.
 Here is an example:

 -  [thinlayercyl.py](../projects/nanogap/learn2mesh/thinlayercyl.py).

-The generated mesh, when zoomed in near the niddle thin layer shows a ring of hexahderal elements:
+The generated mesh, when zoomed in near the middle thin layer shows a ring of hexahderal elements:

 ![Image of mesh](figs/mesh8hexring.png)